Pr0fiTX/asm-journey/README.md

-# This is repo with my entire assembler stuff
+# This is repo with my entire assembly stuff
 *Fuck NASM, I prefer FASM (btw~)*